Taleo ATS Resume Guide: Prescreening, Forms & Formatting

 Final Perspective

 Treat Taleo as a translation problem.
-Your job is to translate your qualifications into the specific format and language that this particular system can process.
+Your job is to translate your qualifications into the specific format and language the application asks for.
 That is not dumbing down your resume.
-It is meeting the system where it is.
+It is making your qualifications legible.

 Every ATS parses resumes differently.
 If you are applying broadly, understand the system your target employer uses: